Alumni & Former Faculty

 thesis: Use of a Helicon Source for Development of a Re-Entry Blackout Amelioration System

-status: Assistant Professor of Mechanical and Aeronautical Engineering, Western Michigan University
+status: Professor in the Mechanical and Aerospace Engineering Department at Western Michigan University.

 email: kristina.lemmer@wmich.edu